Blues bolster playoff push with 3-1 win over Kings

+LOS ANGELES (AP) -- If the playoff push transpires the way their game against the Los Angeles Kings did Monday night, the St. Louis Blues will be more than happy with the result.

-LOS ANGELES (AP) -- Magnus Paajarvi scored a power-play goal, Jake Allen made 38 saves and the St. Louis Blues extended their winning streak to five games with a 3-1 victory over the Los Angeles Kings on Monday night.
+Magnus Paajarvi scored a power-play goal, Jake Allen made 38 saves and the Blues extended their winning streak to five games with a 3-1 victory over the Kings.

 David Perron scored late in the second period and Alexander Steen added an empty-net goal with 6.5 seconds left for the Blues, who lead the Kings by five points for the second wild card in the Western Conference.

-Dustin Brown scored with 2:55 remaining and Jonathan Quick stopped 23 shots, but the Kings failed to earn a point for the first time in Quick's six starts since returning from a groin injury.
+Despite the high stakes, with the Blues also trying to catch Nashville for third place in the Central Division while trying to hold off Los Angeles, Allen insisted his team did nothing different or special to prepare to face the Kings.

+''We didn't think of it any different,'' he said. ''The standings will take care of itself at the end of the year.
+We just wanted to get a win.''

-Quick made an acrobatic initial save on Perron's one-timer, but the puck trickled free underneath the goalie and Perron tapped it in for his 14th goal of the season 13:37 into the second.
+Getting the lead helped the Blues do just that.
+Jonathan Quick made an acrobatic initial save on Perron's one-timer, but the puck trickled free underneath the goalie and Perron tapped it in for his 14th goal of the season 13:37 into the second.

 Paajarvi then redirected Patrik Berglund's shot to give the Blues a 2-0 lead 1:10 into the third.